Yoopo/libm/README.md

 newlib
 ./configure --host=i686-pc-linux --with-newlib && make
-new lib may need cross compile to be tested (x86_64 not suported)
+new lib may need cross compile to be tested (x86_64 not suported) Quick check against libm
+Proptest
+Pallette use libm for no std

 #define LDBL_EPSILON